stream-protocol/medusa-payment-streampay/README.md

 - **Security**: Enhanced security with Solana's unique proof-of-history and proof-of-stake consensus mechanisms.
 - **Private Key Management**: Secure methods to handle and rotate private keys, ensuring utmost security.

-### Prequisites
+### Prerequisites

 - **Medusa Backend**: Ensure you have a running instance of the Medusa backend.
 - **StreamPayments Account**: Sign up for an account or log in to your existing StreamPayments™ dashboard.
 - **Solana Account/Wallet Address**: Create a Solana account and have your wallet address ready.
-Consider using wallets like Phantom, MetaMask or TrustWallet for enhanced security and ease of use.
+Consider using wallets like Phantom, MetaMask, or TrustWallet for enhanced security and ease of use.

 ### Installation